What is a bank approved price?

 The Gainesville homeowner gets their pricing information from the Realtor.
 The short sale lender gets their pricing information from the appraiser who is sent out by the bank to appraise the home once it is listed as a short sale.

 In a perfect world, these numbers should match up, or be pretty darn close — because the Realtor and the appraiser pull their most recent sales figures from the same place — the MLS.

 But these numbers don’t always match up, for a variety of reasons — and there is not enough wine to go through all of them here.

 Suffice it to say that if a meeting of the minds doesn’t happen amongst the Realtor, the appraiser, and the short sale lender in terms of market value, the short sale lender could end up demanding a price for the home which is higher than market value.

 If the “bank-approved price” is higher than market value, the buyers won’t come.

 And if the buyers won’t come, the property will just sit on the market.

 And if the property just sits on the market, it’s more likely to go into foreclosure.

 And if the property goes into foreclosure, the homeowner’s credit is ruined for 7-10 years — as opposed to being shot for just 2-3 years if the homeowner sells the home as a short sale before time runs out.

-IN OTHER WORDS: There are very real consequences to not selling a short sale during the time allotted.
-If you are a homeowner facing a short sale, you increase your chances of success by hiring a real estate agent who understands and can navigate the short sale process on your behalf.
+There are very real consequences to not selling a short sale during the time allotted.
+If you are a homeowner facing a short sale, you increase your chances of success by hiring a Realtor who understands and can navigate the short sale process on your behalf.